gchure/phd/docs/src/chapter_01/section_05_survival.md

 potentially fatal burst.
 This phenomenon represents yet another system in which adaptation can be found at the molecular, evolutionary, and physiological levels.
-In **Chapters 5 and 9** of this dissertation, we explore a fundamental question -- how mechanosensitive channels does a cell need to have an appreciable chance at surviving an osmotic shock?
+In **Chapters 5 and 9** of this dissertation, we explore a fundamental question -- how many mechanosensitive channels does a cell need to have an appreciable chance at surviving an osmotic shock?